Alvalogue7/blackmirror/README.md

 <p>License  CC-BY</p>

 <h2 id="motivacion">Motivation</h2>
-<p>I have selected this topic because I am a big fan of this game mode of the video game black ops II belonging to the call of duty saga.</p>
+<p>I have selected this topic because I am a big fan of this game mode of the video game black ops II belonging to the Call of Duty saga.</p>

 <h2 id="estructura">Structure</h2>
 <p>The website is divided into 6 sections:</p>